Table of contents

-TrustScore is represented numerically from 1 to 5, including halves.
+TrustScore is represented numerically from 1 to 5.
 Each time a new review is posted and a reviewer rates a business, the overall TrustScore is recalculated.
 The formula for calculation considers three factors: time span, frequency, and Bayesian average.

 - Time span.
 TrustScore gives less weight to old reviews and more to new.
 The most recent review weighs the most, as new reviews give more insight into current customer satisfaction.

 - Frequency.
 Businesses should continuously collect reviews to maintain their TrustScore.
 Because the most recent review weighs the most, the more frequently reviews are collected the more stable the TrustScore.

 - Bayesian Average.
 We use Bayesian average in the calculation to ensure that a business with few reviews starts off with a balanced TrustScore.
 This means that we automatically include the value of 7 reviews worth 3.5 stars each in all TrustScore calculations.
 As a business collects more reviews this becomes a smaller factor in the calculation.

 After the calculation, TrustScore is then visualized into a star rating from 1 to 5 stars, including half stars.
 Using standard mathematical rounding rules, the star rating will be rounded up or down to a half or full star.

 Note: A business’s TrustScore will show as 0 until they receive their first review.

 Where can I find the TrustScore?

 A business’s TrustScore is located at the top of their business profile page on Trustpilot.

 Asking for reviews can lead to a higher TrustScore and star rating